ecarinagr5/project_mac_orders/README.md

 ## Getting Started MacDonald's Take Home

-This project is building using app route ( the new way to handle the routes of NextJS), also I got the knowledge to handle the routes with pages.
+This project is building using app route of NextJS 13, also I got the knowledge to handle the routes with pages and server side props.
+Thanks

 ## Features